Valeri-afk/ui-framework/docs/ROADMAP.md

 - Clipping semantics are defined.
 - Resource lifetime is defined.
 - SDL-specific dependencies are isolated where practical.
+- Rendering does not bypass NodeTree lifecycle or ownership rules.
 - Additional rendering abstraction is introduced only where justified.

+---

+## Development Order

+The intended dependency order is:

+Phase 1 — Runtime
+        ↓
+Phase 2 — Layout
+        ↓
+Phase 3 — Input / Events
+        ↓
+Phase 4 — Component Model
+        ↓
+Phase 5 — Modal / Navigation
+        ↓
+Phase 6 — Rendering / Backend

+However, this is a dependency-oriented roadmap rather than a requirement to complete every phase strictly in isolation.

+A later phase may be partially investigated when necessary to validate an earlier architectural decision.

+Implementation work should remain focused on one primary architectural phase at a time.

+---

+## Active Development Principle

+The existence of a file or module does not imply that it is currently part of the active refactoring scope.

+Legacy, deprecated, experimental, or currently unused code must be verified against the source before being treated as an architectural contract.

+The current source code remains the source of truth for existing behavior.

+This roadmap defines where the framework is intended to go, not what the current source code is assumed to already implement.